ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 Explanation:
 a = [5] : This creates a new pointer 'a' which points towards id of list-object '[ ]' containing an element '5'.
 list(a) : This creates a new list-object '[ ]' containg the elements of iterable-object towards which 'a' is pointing.
-b = list(a) : This creates a new pointer 'b' which points towards a list-object '[ ]' contaning the elements of iterable-object towards which 'a' is pointing.
+b = list(a) : This creates a new pointer 'b' which points towards a list-object '[ ]' contaning the elements of list-object '[ ]' towards which 'a' is pointing.
 Notice that 'a' and list(a) are not the same object, since list(a) creates a new list-object.
 Hence the output.